AC297r-MBTA-2018/Final-Report/index.md

 1. Case Study in France: (*Mahrsi et al. (2014).
 Understanding Passenger Patterns in Public Transit Through Smart Card and Socioeconomic Data.
 UrbComp.*)

     In this paper, the authors presented an approach to mine passenger temporal behaviors in order to extract interpretable rider clusters.
-Briefly, each rider is represented as a vector of 168 features, where each feature is the number of trips the passenger took in a certain hour of a cerain day of week (24 hours/day x 7 days a week = 168 hours/week).
+Briefly, each rider is represented as a vector of 168 features, where each feature is the number of trips the passenger took in a certain hour of a certain day of week (24 hours/day x 7 days a week = 168 hours/week).
 Using a mixture of unigram model where the number of cluster K estimated by an EM algorithm, they obtained a set of 16 temporal clusters, each describing a temporal mobility pattern.
 Such patterns include typical home-to-work commuter pattern, different morning peak times, and different travel behaviors on weekends.
 To infer cluster socioeconomic characteristics, the authors used Hidden Random Markov Field and the inferred residential stations of each passenger to extract socioeconomic clusters.
 Based on this socioeconomic clustering of the residential neighborhoods, the authors found that the temporal clusters also differed in their inferred socioeconomic distribution.

 2. Case Study in London: (*Langlois et al. (2015).
 Inferring patterns in the multi-week activity sequences of public transport users.
 Transportation Research Part C.*）